“Minimizing Your Holding Costs: A Guide to the Top 10 Expenses When Selling Property in Covington and Newport KY in 2023″

 Closing Costs

 When the sale is complete, you’ll need to pay closing costs.
-These costs can include things like title insurance, attorney fees, and transfer taxes.
+These costs include title insurance, attorney fees, and transfer taxes.
 Depending on the sale price of your property, these costs can add up to a significant amount.
-You will get a settlement statement from the closing company disclosing all the fees and make sure you read it and understand.
+You will get a settlement statement from the closing company disclosing all the fees, and make sure you read it and understand it.
 If you don’t, ask questions.

 Uncle Same holding a dollar bill representing Capital Gains Taxes